- As many as 7,000 people have fled, an official said

 - "We will do everything to provide security," India's prime minister says

-New Delhi (CNN) -- Indian authorities called for calm Friday after panicked people from northeastern India fled cities across the country in fear of retaliatory attacks.
+Indian authorities called for calm Friday after panicked people from northeastern India fled cities across the country in fear of retaliatory attacks.

 Students and workers from the northeastern state of Assam say they received text messages threatening retribution for ethnic violence that has gripped their state in recent weeks.